CarlRibbegaardh/use-trace/packages/auto-tracer-plugin-vite-react18/README.md

 ## Installation

-Install in a monorepo where `auto-tracer` and `auto-tracer-inject-core` are available:
+Install in a monorepo where `@auto-tracer/react18` and `@auto-tracer/plugin-vite-react18` are available:

 ```bash
 pnpm add -D auto-tracer-plugin-vite